-TAS’ Device as a Service offering
+Experteq’ Device as a Service offering

 Deploying a new fleet of devices with modern endpoint management requires careful planning and the right tools.
 We understand the unique needs of the healthcare, government and financial services industries and can advise you on choosing a solution, implementing it for you and providing ongoing support.

-At TAS, we have partnered with Microsoft to deliver software, devices and accessories that all work together to ensure your team receives a unified experience.
+At Experteq, we have partnered with Microsoft to deliver software, devices and accessories that all work together to ensure your team receives a unified experience.
 We also leverage the Microsoft Endpoint Management suite to monitor and maintain device health.